Our Purpose

 Our Mission

 To build community through the practice of jazz & blues dances by offering classes and events that are accessible to all Montrealers regardless of age, income or identity.
-Together we learn, play, improvise, connect and deepen our collective understanding of jazz & blues dance and music, including the Black culture and community from which they stem.
+Together we connect, learn, play, improvise and deepen our collective understanding of jazz & blues dance and music, including the Black culture and community from which they stem.

 Our Vision

-We want anyone entering our space to feel seen and at home, most significantly those who are culture bearers.
+We want anyone entering our space to feel seen and at home, most significantly those who are tradition bearers.

-We envision a community that honors the teaching of the Black elders in a radical way: by being authentic to ourselves, by welcoming the stranger, by supporting one another with empathy and by sustaining a space where we don't shy away from hard and honest conversations.
+We envision a community that honors the teaching of the dance Elders in a radical way: by being authentic to ourselves, by welcoming the stranger, by supporting one another with empathy and by sustaining a space where we don't shy away from hard and honest conversations.

 We seek to develop and sustain an inclusive and accessible dance community space, from financial, physical and cultural perspectives.